webplatform/docs/html/elements/dl-old/index.md

 {{Summary_Section|The <code>&lt;dl&gt;</code> element is used to define a '''description list'''.
 The element encloses one or more '''description terms''', enclosed in [[html/elements/dt|<code>&lt;dt&gt;</code>]] elements, and '''description definitions''' (definitions of the terms), enclosed within [[html/elements/dd|<code>&lt;dd&gt;</code>]] elements.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLDListElement
+|Content====Permitted contents===
+[[html/concepts/transparent|Transparent]], but there must be no [[html/concepts/interactiveContent|interactive content]] descendant.

+===Details===
-|Content=It is often useful to create a semantic list of terms and their definitions, whether these are name value pairs, glossary terms and definitions, or anything other items that fit this pattern. '''Description lists''' allow you to do this easily inside HTML.
+It is often useful to create a semantic list of terms and their definitions, whether these are name value pairs, glossary terms and definitions, or anything other items that fit this pattern. '''Description lists''' allow you to do this easily inside HTML.

 A description list is always wrapped by a single <code>&lt;dl&gt;</code> element.
 Inside that element you can place any number of child '''description items''' — the items to be described or defined — inside <code>&lt;dt&gt;</code> elements, and '''description definitions''' — the description or definition of the specified items — inside <code>&lt;dd&gt;</code> elements.